 Others (me included) find the help text a better way to do this.
 We could consider disabling the placeholder mechanism globally if people find it annoying/confusing.

-#4 Updated by NOYB NOYB over 4 years ago
+Updated by NOYB NOYB about 7 years ago

 Think my position would be that the config file is not a user interface and therefore it is irrelevant whether or not default values are there.

 The UI is where the values are intended to be viewed.
 I like the fields with default value grayed.

 Maybe there could be a config file that contains only default values and if there is no configured value then the default value is read in and displayed as UI placeholder and used for running operation.

 Or maybe a special attribute or something could be designated in the config file to identify default values.

 Updated by Phillip Davis about 7 years ago

 There are places that will save all the default values into the config when (if) the user first saves the page.
 I think this is true for a lot of "Advanced settings" pages.